Find Trade Colleges

 What Food Service & Dining Management Majors Need to Know

-In an O*NET survey, food service, waiter/waitress, and dining room management/manager majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to food service, waiter/waitress, and dining room management/manager were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Food Service, Waiter/Waitress, and Dining Room Management/Manager Majors